coding-for-reproducible-research/intro-unix-shell/README.md

 # Coding for Reproducible Research Workshop Template

-This repository is the template for creating websites for workshops that are part of the Coding for Reproducible Research intiative at UoE.
+This repository is the template for creating websites for workshops that are part of the Coding for Reproducible Research initiative at UoE.

 ## How to create a workshop page